Interact with AI agents

 . - Choose the agent and position it in the widget grid.

-The widget provides a chat interface where you can ask questions and receive responses from the agent without leaving your dashboard.
+The widget provides a chat interface where you can ask questions and receive responses from the specific agent you configured without leaving your dashboard.

 You can interact with agents in two ways: